Buchsbaum* complexes: Introduction

 This paper is structured as follows.
-Section \ref{sec:char} gives several characterizations of Buchsbaum* complexes in terms of homomorphisms of homology groups and one in terms of local cohomology modules (Propositions \ref{Isomorphism} and \ref{Local}), deduces their basic properties and lists some examples.
-Sections \ref{sec:enumeration} and \ref{sec:graph} discuss enumerative and graph theoretic properties.
-Section \ref{sec:examples} constructs a large class of Buchsbaum* complexes by gluing orientable homology manifolds with boundary to an orientable homology manifold without boundary and investigates the behavior of the Buchsbaum* property under standard operations on topological spaces, such as joins and products.
-A notion of higher Buchsbaum* connectivity for simplicial complexes is also introduced in Section \ref{sec:skeleta}, where it is shown that passing to skeleta increases the degree of connectivity.
-Section \ref{sec:questions} lists some questions arising from the results of this paper.
+Section \ref{sec:char} gives characterizations of Buchsbaum* complexes, deduces their basic properties and lists examples.
+Section \ref{sec:examples} investigates the behavior of the Buchsbaum* property under standard operations on topological spaces and constructs a large family of Buchsbaum* complexes by suitably gluing orientable homology manifolds with boundary to an orientable homology manifold without boundary (Corollary \ref{Class}).
+Sections \ref{sec:graph} and \ref{sec:enumeration} focus on graph theoretic and enumerative properties.
+Section \ref{sec:questions} briefly discusses some further properties of Buchsbaum* complexes which appeared in the literature after the results of this paper were first publicized.